Just in case SEOs aren’t busy enough, Google is keeping us all on our toes with more core algorithm updates than ever.

 Even if you see a drop in traffic to your site after a Google update, it may not necessarily be harmful.
 Google often uses core updates to clean up keyword search results, reducing the number of irrelevant web pages for search queries.

-If your site was inadvertently ranking for an unrelated keyword or topic, the core update may have fixed that mistake — or, in the case of our own site, introduced the mistake!
+If your site was inadvertently ranking for an unrelated keyword or topic, the core update may have fixed that mistake — or, in the case of our own site, introduced the error!

 While unrelated to a core update, an unconfirmed change in Google’s algorithm caused Inflow’s organic clicks to spike on March 25, 2021.
 Just a few days later, they dropped back down to normal levels.

 Upon further investigation, we found out that our guide to Majestic SEO had suddenly started ranking in the Google search results for the phrase “explain the majestic benefits” — likely searched by students trying to avoid doing their homework for an unrelated topic.
-When it became clear that our guide was an irrelevant result, Google’s algorithm made the adjustment to the SERPs.
+When it became clear that our guide was an irrelevant result, Google’s algorithm made the adjustment to the search engine results pages (SERPs).

-Ranking for irrelevant keywords isn’t an uncommon issue, especially in eCommerce sites with thousands of blog, product, and category pages.
-If you see similar fluctuations in sessions or keyword rankings over the next month, make sure to look at your revenue.
+Ranking for irrelevant keywords isn’t uncommon, especially in eCommerce sites with thousands of blog, product, and category pages.
+If you see similar session or ranking fluctuations over the next month, make sure to look at your revenue.
 If conversions and revenues are holding steady (or increasing!), there’s likely no reason to worry.

 Irrelevant keywords may have been the source of the traffic change, not a negative hit from the core update.